 The superintendent will enforce the district's attendance policies and procedures.
 Because the full knowledge and cooperation of students and parents are necessary for the success of the policies and procedures, procedures will be disseminated broadly and made available to parents and students annually.

-Unexcused absences from remote learning.

-Absences from remote learning must be marked as a "nontruancy remote learning absence" until October 4, 2020.
-Such absences shall not be marked as excused or unexcused.
-Beginning October 5, 2020, any absence from remote learning is unexcused unless it meets one of the criteria in WAC 392-401A-020.

 Tardies and Disciplinary Actions